 FACT = FACT(EmployeeSales[Yearly Income] / 1000)

-The Power BI DAX POWER function finds the Power of a given number.
-This function accepts a second argument to specify the power value.
-The syntax of this Power BI DAX POWER Function is:
+This DAX function finds the Power of a given number.
+This function accepts a second argument to specify the raised value.
+The syntax of this DAX POWER Function is:

 POWER(expression, raise_number)